daffa1134/YouTube-Scraper/README.md

 # YouTube-Scraper

-This is a YouTube scraper without api key and the result will stored in `.json` file
+This is a YouTube scraper without API key and the result will stored in `.json` file

 ## Dependencies
 Install the requirements